Disaster-Related Services FAQs

 If you lost your job or had your hours reduced due to a disaster, we encourage you to apply for Unemployment Insurance benefits.
 If you meet eligibility requirements, you can receive benefits payments that equal up to half of the pay you’ve lost.
 Be sure to mention the disaster that has affected you in your application for benefits.

 Generally, there is a one-week waiting period if you are applying for unemployment benefits.
 The Governor’s Emergency Proclamation waives that waiting period if you have been impacted by the disaster, so you can be paid benefits for the first week you are unemployed.

-Employers directly affected by a disaster can request up to a 60-day extension of time from the EDD to file their state payroll reports and deposit state payroll taxes without penalty or interest.
+Employers directly affected by a disaster can request up to a two month extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.

-The EDD must receive a written request for extension within 60 days from the original delinquent date of the payment or return.
+The EDD must receive a written request for extension within two months from the original delinquent date of the payment or return.
 For more information, visit Emergency and Disaster Assistance for Employers and Help During Disasters on the IRS website.

 Disability Insurance (DI) provides partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
 If you were injured by the disaster, you may be eligible for DI benefits.

 Paid Family Leave (PFL) provides benefits if you lose wages when you need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
 If you need to care for a family member injured in the disaster, you may be eligible for PFL benefits.